eliyabar/PTC-Assignment/readme.md

 This is my interpretation of the facebook pages search
 ## Note
 What makes this project scalable?
-1. Using monorepo strategy - makes it easy to communicate between the backend and the client, having a shared repository to share some interfaces between both projects and reduce errors and duplications.
+1. Using monorepo strategy - makes it easy to communicate between the backend and the client, having a shared repository to share some interfaces between both projects and reduce errors and duplications, build install and test both projects in one endpoint.
 2. Using Typescript in both projects - makes everything Strongly typed, less prone to error and easier to work in large teams.
 3. Using Prettier - Unify code styling makes everything more readable and consistent.
 4. Make everything configurable - using a config.ts file to set configurations across all the backend.